 (K > 1) for step-up transformer

 Copper loss: When an electric current passes through the copper coil, heat is produced that is some amount of energy is wastage in the form of heat.
 To minimize this loss thick copper wire is used in the coil.

-Iron loss: When the magnetic field varies with time, an eddy current is produced on the soft iron coil and thermal energy is produced.
+Iron loss: When the magnetic field varies with time, an eddy current is produced on the soft iron coil, and thermal energy is produced.
 To reduce this loss, a laminated soft iron coil is used in the transformer.

 Hysteresis loss: Due to magnetization and demagnetization heat is produced in the core of the transformer.
-To reduce this heated material of thin hysteresis loop is used in a transformer.
+To reduce this heated material of a thin hysteresis loop is used in a transformer.